-12. Q. What is Treasury's process for reviewing an eligible applicant's initial or amended multiyear plan?
+Q12.
+What is Treasury's process for reviewing an eligible applicant's initial or amended multiyear plan?

-A. Treasury reviews initial and amended multiyear plans for completeness and conformity with the RESTORE Act and Treasury's regulations.
+A. Treasury reviews initial and amended multiyear plans for completeness and conformity with the RESTORE Act and Treasury's implementing regulations.
 Treasury may need to request additional information to complete the review.
 After completing its review, Treasury notifies an applicant in writing that the applicant may begin to submit grant applications to fund activities listed on the accepted multiyear plan.
 Treasury posts on its website applicants' initial and amended multiyear plan documents, i.e., Direct Component Multiyear Plan Matrix, Direct Component Multiyear Plan Narrative, and location map.
 Applicants must make initial and amended multiyear plans accepted by Treasury available to the public on their websites or through other means designed to make the information accessible to the public.

-13. Q. May eligible applicants submit applications for activities before they submit their multiyear plans to Treasury and before Treasury accepts their plans?
+Q13.
+May eligible applicants submit applications for activities before submission and Treasury's acceptance of their multiyear plans?